 All Assure Cosmetic Centre doctors are fully-accredited Specialist Plastic Surgeons, with 12+ years of medical training and experience.
 They are members of the Australian Society of Plastic Surgeons (ASPS) and Fellows of the Royal Australasian College of Surgeons (FRACS Plast).

 To be confident you’re in safe hands, it is important to choose the right type of doctor.

 You can check the official register of plastic surgeons by visiting the Australian Socienty of Plastic Surgeons (ASPS) website.
 If your doctor is not listed, it means they are not a plastic surgeon.

 Read about the risks of choosing an unregulated doctor here.

 Find out more about the difference between a ‘cosmetic surgeon’ and a Specialist Plastic Surgeon here.

-To discuss your surgical options with one of our team of seven Specialist Plastic Surgeons, click here
+To discuss your surgical options with one of our Specialist Plastic Surgeons, click here